 For decades now, franchising has offered individuals a chance at the American Dream.
 Whether in response to a dead-end corporate job, fear of being laid off or downsized, or simply in response to the entrepreneurial pull that burns in so many of us, generations of Americans have turned to franchising for the independence and financial fulfillment it provides.
 And, when carefully considered and diligently executed, franchising can indeed offer that independence -- and a whole lot more.

-"Franchising is the champion of small business expansion worldwide," says Steve Olson, publisher of Franchise Update Media Group.
+"Franchising is the champion of small business expansion worldwide," says Steve Olson, a franchise consultant.
 "Studies have shown that franchised businesses enjoy a success rate up to three times greater than independent businesses, because franchising provides greater business advantages, such as training and support, group purchasing power, advertising clout, and brand strength."

 As a franchisee, you purchase the rights to use a brand or name in a given location or area.
 Your job is to open and operate that franchise unit to the best of your ability.
 Yes, there are corporate rules and requirements, and standards you must adhere to, but you are in control of your franchised unit: you hire, you fire, you train, you manage, and you reap the rewards.
 The money you earn (minus a small royalty stream paid to the franchisor) is yours to keep, spend, or invest back into your franchise or buy additional units.